mini-maxit/backend/docs/swagger.md

 ### <span id="get-submission-task-id"></span> Get all submissions for a task (*GetSubmissionTaskID*)

 ```
-GET /api/v1/submission/task/{id}
+GET /api/v1./submission/task/{id}
 ```

-Gets all submissions for specific task.
 If the user is a student and has no access to this task, it fails with 403 Forbidden.
-For teacher it returns all submissions for this task if he created it.
-For admin it returns all submissions for specific task.

 #### Produces
   * application/json